SDquest/SDquest/USAGE.md

 - chr: the chromosome index of the mosaic SD
 - start: the start position of this mosaic SD
 - end: the end position of this mosaic SD
-- B1 B2 ...: the linearly ordered list of SDblocks in this mosaic SD
+- B1 B2 ...: the ordered list of SDblocks in this mosaic SD